Are you struggling to choose the best light meter for your needs? Do you want to know the best light meters you can buy in 2024on any budget?

 These days, digital light meters are the more popular options.
 Digital light meters take a light reading, then display the exposure reading on an LCD screen.
 But some photographers still like to work with analog light meters, and several companies still manufacture analog options.

 Generally speaking, I recommend working with a digital light meter.
 They do a stellar job of metering, and they also come with other useful features (see the next section for a discussion of these).
-The best digital light meters are extremely easy to use, with touch screens and large displays.
+The best digital light meters are straightforward to use, with touch screens and large displays.

 Features and Capabilities